haroohie-club/Wiinject/README.md

     mr 5,25
     li 6,7

+ref_801BBB38:
+    li 6,7
+    blr
 ```

 The `hook`s indicate which instructions to replace with a branch instruction to the function provided.
 The `repl` indicates a location to start overwriting
 instructions directly with the instructions provided.
+The `ref` indicates a location to write a reference to the function provided (useful for hooking into functions
+that use `bctrl`, etc.).

 ### Writing C